-If one has signs of itching, wincing, burning, and squinting when exposed to sunlight, then there are plenty of chances that one might have photophobia.
-Another major sign is the production of excessive tears in the eyes.
+If one has signs of itching, wincing, burning, and squinting when exposed to sunlight, it is likely that the individual has photophobia.
+Another major sign of this condition is the production of excessive tears in the eyes.
 Photophobia can be neither a temporary nor a permanent side effect.
 It is purely dependent on the particular health condition due to which it is caused.

 Image Credit: BestPhotoPlus / Shutterstock

-The frequent and common diseases that are accompanied by light sensitivity or that serve as the root cause include migraine, anterior segment disease, intracranial conditions, dry eyes, and blepharospasm.
+The frequent and common diseases that are accompanied by light sensitivity or that serve as the root cause include migraines, anterior segment disease, intracranial conditions, dry eyes, and blepharospasm.

-- Migraine: Migraine is an intense headache that triggers the sensitivity to light.
-Chronic and sporadic migraines are two types of migraine, which have huge possibilities of creating light sensitivity.
-People who suffer from chronic migraine experience more light-sensitivity than people with sporadic migraines.
-It is proved that almost 80 percent of people with migraines have photophobia.
+- Migraine: A migraine is an intense headache that triggers sensitivity to light.
+Chronic and sporadic migraines are two types of migraines that are most likely to induce light sensitivity.
+People who suffer from chronic migraines often experience more light sensitivity than people with sporadic migraines.
+It is estimated that up to 80% of people with migraines have photophobia.

 - Anterior segment disease: Conditions such as cyclitis, iritis, and blepharitis have a long-term association with photophobia.
-All these disorders are apparently due to direct irritation of the trigeminal afferents that innervate both the cornea and the eye.
+Each of these disorders is due to direct irritation of the trigeminal afferents that innervate both the cornea and the eye.

-- Dry eyes: The condition in which tears fail to provide adequate moisture is called as dry eyes.
-This is caused by the rapid decrease of moisture and lubrication on the surface of the eye.
-This paves way for photophobia.
-If dry eyes are left untreated, it can result in ulcer and scars on the cornea, and can even reach the extent of vision loss.
+- Dry eyes: The condition in which tears fail to provide adequate moisture is called dry eyes.
+This is caused by the rapid decrease of moisture and lubrication on the surface of the eye, thus paving the way for photophobia.
+If dry eyes are left untreated, it can result in ulcers and scars on the cornea, and can even reach the extent of vision loss.

-- Blepharospasm: Blepharospasm, also known as eye dystonia, isan unbearable pain of muscle contraction around the eye.
-It often occurs due to the improper delivery of messages from the brain to the muscles that surround the eye.
-Blepharospasm is said to be a neurological movement disorder, which requires compulsory medication.
+- Blepharospasm: Blepharospasm, which is also known as eye dystonia, is an unbearable pain of muscle contraction around the eye.
+This condition often occurs due to the improper delivery of messages from the brain to the muscles that surround the eye.
+Blepharospasm is said to be a neurological movement disorder that requires compulsory medication.
 The symptoms of this disorder are frequent blinking and irritation in the eye.
-A study says that four out of five blepharospasm patients suffer from photophobia.
+One study found that four out of five blepharospasm patients suffer from photophobia.

-- Intracranial Conditions: This condition involves meningeal irritation from meningitis, pituitary tumors, etc., which might cause photophobia.
-Meningitis is an inflammation of the meninges, caused by bacterial infection or virus.
+- Intracranial Conditions: Meningeal irritation from meningitis, pituitary tumors, as well as several other conditions, has the potential to cause photophobia.
+Meningitis is an inflammation of the meninges that is caused by a bacterial infection or virus.

 Even though the exact spot in the brain that is responsible for photophobia is unknown, recent researches have helped in illuminating the causes of this symptom.
 The light that enters the retina is carried through the visual path to reach the brain.
-The cells in the retina, called cones, detect light and create vision (like reading and seeing).
+The cells in the retina, which are known as cones, detect light and creates vision.

-It has been identified that the intrinsically photosensitive retinal ganglion cells (ipRGCs) contain the photopigment melanopsin. ipRGCs detect light and transform the photosignal into suprachiasmatic and olivary pretectal nucleus.
+It has been identified that the intrinsically photosensitive retinal ganglion cells (ipRGCs) contain the photopigment melanopsin.
+Moreover, ipRGCs detect light and transform the photosignal into the suprachiasmatic and olivary pretectal nuclei.

-The suprachiasmatic nucleus helps in the sleep and wake cycle and the olivary pretectal nucleus helps by providing information for entertainment of the circadian rhythms and simulates the pupillary light reflex.
+The suprachiasmatic nucleus helps in the sleep and wake cycle, while the olivary pretectal nucleus helps by providing information for the entertainment of the circadian rhythms and simulates the pupillary light reflex.

 These cells are found in both the retina and iris, thus making the eye photosensitive.
 In deep brain centers, these cells connect with the trigeminal system and cause pain to the eye.

-Once affected by photophobia, the particular person has a chance of getting albinism (low pigment level), conjunctivitis, iritis, and total color deficiency (visuals are seen only in gray shades).
+Once affected by photophobia, the particular person has a chance of getting albinism (low pigment level), conjunctivitis, iritis, and total color deficiency, the latter of which causes visuals to only be seen in gray shades.
 In some cases, it is natural for people to be born with light sensitivity.
 People who are blind can also experience some kind of photophobia.

 Photophobia is not to be considered as a disease but a sign of conditions like infection or inflammation that can irritate the eyes.
 Treating the underlying causes is the best solution to get rid of photophobia.
-Once affected by light sensitivity, it is advisable to consult an eye care professional (optometrist or ophthalmologist) and make a grass-root eye examination.
+Once affected by light sensitivity, it is advisable to consult an eye care professional such as an optometrist or ophthalmologist and make a grass-root eye examination.